 Managing Director, MIT Japan Program, MIT International Science & Technology Initiative, Massachusetts Institute of Technology

 Ms. Christine Pilcavage is the Managing Director of MIT Japan Program with the MIT International Science & Technology Initiative at Massachusetts Institute of Technology.
-She has advised diverse international stakeholders in government, non-government, and grassroots organizations on business processes, cultural competence, and the application of public health and educational best practices.
+She has advised diverse international stakeholders in government, non-government, and grassroots organizations on business processes and cultural competence of Japan and the United States, and the application of public health and educational best practices.
 She has also worked with the Japan Exchange and Teaching Program in various capacities (as a participant, as an implementer and with the alumni association).
-She is a board member of the New England Chapter of the Japanese American Citizens League and the American Friends of the International House of Japan; a co-troop leader for Girls Scout Troop 82030, and a Scott M. Johnson Fellow of the US-Japan Leadership Program of the US-Japan Foundation.
+She is a board member of the New England Chapter of the Japanese American Citizens League and the American Friends of the International House of Japan, Regional Co-Chair of the U.S. – Japan Council, New England Region, a co-troop leader for Girls Scout Troop 82030, and a Scott M. Johnson Fellow of the US-Japan Leadership Program of the US-Japan Foundation.
 Ms. Pilcavage was born and raised in Japan, and has also lived in Cambodia, the Philippines, Kenya and the United States.
 Her education includes University of California, San Diego (B.A.
 Economics and Psychology) and Columbia University (MIA, Economic & Political Development and MPH).

 Prefecture in Japan of ancestral origins: maternal side from Osaka.